doug-pires/quotes_dbx/README.md

 2. Regression Testing
 3. Full Automation

-With that said let's dive in... 🏊‍♂️
+With that said let's dive in...🏊‍♂️

 ## What are you going to find here?